Next-Generation Sequencing COVID-19 Sample Submission

 The Minnesota Public Health Lab’s Infectious Disease Lab (IDL) has been requesting that a proportion of specimens positive for SARS-CoV-2 be submitted for next generation sequencing (NGS) to better understand the emergence and trends of variants circulating in the community.

 Due to the changing dynamics of COVID-19 in Minnesota, we are now requesting an increase in submission of positive SARS-CoV-2 specimens for sequencing to maintain adequate surveillance for detecting new variants.

-All laboratories (regardless of size): Submit up to 10 specimens per week with a Ct ≤ 30.
+All laboratories (regardless of size): submit up to 40 positive specimens per week with a Ct ≤ 30.